FollowTheProcess/followtheprocess.github.io/content/projects/cookie_pypackage.md

 Easy automation & flexible testing for python:

 * nox is just like tox, but with easy configuration in a python file
-* Comes preconfigured to do project maintainence tasks like build and serve docs in one command:
+* Comes preconfigured to do project maintenance tasks like build and serve docs in one command:

 ``` shell
 nox docs -- serve